Yunsan22/sastrer/README.md

   - User can have a calendar view of to-do items

 - **Profile Screen**
+  - Shows user Details and log out button
-  - to be further develop
+  - Additional features to be develop